Welcome to my blog!

 Melody

-Posted in antiques, art, art supplies, Uncategorized, vintage
+Posted in antiques, art, art supplies, vintage

 Also tagged antique stores, art supplies, glitter, sequins, swap meets, thrift stores, vintage buttons, vintage handkerchief, vintage lace, vintage photos